Acceptance and Commitment Therapy is a treatment model that can help you overcome the suffering caused by HOCD.

 For example, say you did something that hurt my feelings.
 As it was happening, it’s okay for me to be aware that my feelings were hurt.
-However, if the day after, the week after, I am still going over what you did in my head, and feeling the pain, it is now me that is causing my suffering.
-The original event that caused pain is long over, but I continue to suffer as I am keeping it alive in my head.
+However, if the day after, the week after, I am still going over what you did in my head and feeling the pain, it is now me that is causing my suffering.
+The original event that caused pain is long over, but I continue to suffer as I keep it alive in my head.

-Sometimes when I am introducing these ideas, people may think, “no Elaine you are not causing your suffering, it is the other persons fault who hurt your feelings in the first place.”
+Sometimes when I am introducing these ideas, people may think, “no, Elaine, you are not causing your suffering; it is the other person fault who hurt your feelings in the first place.”
 If you find yourself thinking this, take some time to think about the following.

 It is not about casting blame, the original event that caused pain has ended.
 The way I look at it, I have a choice;

 - I can blame you for hurting my feelings, and let the hurt grow and keep the story alive in my mind every day, or

 If I keep blaming you, not only do I keep the original feelings of hurt alive, but I am probably adding to it.
 After a day or so, I could start to feel anger and resentment; my suffering intensifies because of what I am adding to the original event inside my head.

 If I can learn to move on, I feel the hurt when it is happening, then it is gone, I go back to normal.

 Sounds simple, right, but sometimes (well, more often than not), we get stuck.
 To move on and stop blaming the other person, I have to do the following;

 Use some techniques to take the emotion out of the thoughts in my head

 Bring myself back to what is happening now – right now; I am writing this post that you are reading.
 I am in a quiet room in my house; there is nothing in this exact moment that can cause suffering; except my thoughts!